 Ida Retz Wessberg

-Photo: Process of the sculpture Cape for Camille 2018
+Process of the sculpture Cape for Camille 2018

 Ida Retz Wessberg(b.
 1986, DK) is a young Danish sculptor.

-She has a critical and historical approach to her practice, working with themes such as the body, gender and immateriality.
+She has a critical and historical approach to her practice, working with themes such as the body, female narratives and immateriality.
 Retz Wessberg uses traditional sculptural materials such as plaster and bronze, as well as modern materials such as Air Bubble Wrap.
-She has a particular interest in air.
+She has a particular interest in circulation, circuits and air.
 As an example, she has produced numerous sculptures and casts from puffer jackets.
 She examines the volume of the jacket, constituted by the encapsulated air held in rectangular bulges, as a contemporary uniform, concealing the unique body of the individual wearing it.
 Retz Wessberg is concerned with how the history and perceived values of materials, as well as their internal hierarchies, affect the way we encounter sculpture.